-The Federal Reserve has increased both its federal funds rate and interest rates to battle inflation; as of July 2023, the 30-year fixed mortgage rate was almost 8 percent, cooling down the housing market.
+The Federal Reserve has increased both its rederal funds rate and interest rates to battle inflation; as of July 2023, the O-year fixed nortgage rate was almost 8 percent, cooling down the housing market.

-This further decreases the available home supply by discouraging homeowners (with locked in interest rates) from selling their homes, pushing prices up to record highs.
-Orange County's median home price peaked at \$1.325 million in April 2022 and have slightly declined to \$1.256 million as of May 2023.
+This further decrease the vailable home supply by discouraging homeowners (with locked in interest rates) from selling their homes, pushing prices up to record highs.
+Orange County's median home price peaked at \$1.325 million in April 2022 and have slightly declined to \$1.25 million as of May 2023.